Notes on the Geography of Mexico: Mexico City

 Completed a year earlier than the Ministry of Communications Building, this was originally the Iturbide Theater, named for the same short-lived president as the four-story Palacio Iturbide.
 The Chamber of Deputies moved here, and the building was remodelled.
 In 1981 the Chamber moved to a new building, and this one became the home of a newly created legislative assembly for the federal district.

 Despite its appearance, this theater was built in 1918 on the site of a previous theater and is substantially modeled on La Scala.
 It was originally called the Esperanza Iris Theater for the singer of that time, who helped pay for it, but it was superseded as the city's premiere cultural venue by the Palacio de Bellas Artes.
 After Iris' death in 1962, the city took ownership and changed the name.
-The facade was almost entirely rebuilt, but in 2008, despite the sign on the front, the theater was back in business with a very long name, the Teatro de la Ciudad "Esperanza Iris."
+The facade was almost entirely rebuilt, but in 2008, despite the sign on the front, the theater was back in business as the Teatro de la Ciudad "Esperanza Iris."

 The apogee of Porfirian monumentalism and an intended rival to the Paris Opéra, the Palacio de Bellas Artes was begun by the architect Adamo Boari.
-Díaz himself placed the cornerstone in 1904, and work was supposed to be finished by 1910.
+Díaz placed the cornerstone in 1904, and work was supposed to be finished by 1910.
 Instead, work stopped in 1913 and Boari left Mexico in 1916.
 Nothing happened until 1932, when work resumed under the direction of Federico Mariscal, a student of Boari.
 The building was finished quickly and opened in 1934.

 As with the city's cathedral, styles had changed in the interim, and the Deco interior is a different world than the Byzantine neoclassicism of the exterior.